Buy me a CoffeeFree PDF

 Understanding Basic Danish Grammar Structure

 Danish grammar is often simpler than learners expect.
-Sentence structure generally follows the subject–verb–object pattern, similar to English.
-For example, Jeg spiser brød means “I eat bread.”
+Sentence structure usually follows the subject–verb–object pattern, to English.
+For example Jeg spiser brød means "I eat bread.”

-Nouns belong to one of two genders: common (en) or neuter (et).
-There are no strict rules for gender, but about three quarters of Danish nouns are common gender.
-Over time, gender becomes intuitive through exposure and repetition.
+Nouns are either common or neuter.
+There are no rules for gender but about three quarters of Danish nouns are common gender.
+Over time gender becomes intuitive through exposure and repetition.

-Verbs in the present tense are relatively easy.
+Verbs in the tense are relatively easy.
 Most verbs simply add -r.
-For example, at arbejde (to work) becomes jeg arbejder (I work).
-This consistency makes basic sentence building much less intimidating.
+For example at arbejde, which means to work becomes jeg arbejder, which means I work.
+This consistency makes basic sentence building less intimidating.

-Writing Tip: Focus on clear, short sentences first.
-Practice real examples using our Writing Trainer Tool.
+Writing Tip: Focus on short sentences first.
+Practice examples using our Writing Trainer Tool.

 Setting Up Your Danish Learning Plan